iron-fish/website/docs/onboarding/installation.md

 ## Using Docker

-Run the Docker image from the Github registry, mounting the node's data directory into your home directory and using the host network.
+Run the Docker image from the GitHub registry, mounting the node's data directory into your home directory and using the host network.
 (Replace `<home-directory>` with `%USERPROFILE%` on Windows or `$HOME` on others)

 ```sh
 docker run --rm --tty --interactive --network host --volume <home-directory>/.ironfish:/root/.ironfish ghcr.io/iron-fish/ironfish:latest